nicksmider/mlb-stat-viewer/README.md

 I am using this as a way to practice HTML scraping and python data manipulation.

-Currenly, it will scrape Gregory Polanco's page and import his standard statistics into an SQLite database
+Currently, it will scrape Gregory Polanco's page and import his standard statistics into an SQLite database

 # Set up environment